ashleycampion/IrisDataSetProject/README.md

 # Conclusion

 The Iris dataset remains relevant due to its beginner-friendly nature: it has few features, classes and samples, though those few features and classes interrelate in interesting ways.
 It is a particularly useful dataset in terms of introducing students to the basic machine learnings concept of differenting classes based on a linear combination of features.
-What is particularly interesting about the dataset, however, is the different characteristics of the classification of flower as iris flower, and the classification of iris flowers as either setosas, versicolors or virginicas.
-As stated [above](#interesting), the Iris classification accounts for strong variable correlation, whereas the species classification account for the actual variable values.
+What is surely most interesting about the dataset, however, is how it reveals the different characteristics of the classification of a flower as an iris flower and the classification of an iris flowers as either a setosa, a versicolors or a virginica.
+As stated [above](#interesting), the Iris classification accounts for strong variable correlation, whereas the species classification is generally capable of determing the actual variable values.
 This should tell us that just as correlation does not imply causality, neither does classification imply correlation.

 # Appendix